tari/llvm-sys.rs/README.md

 variable `LLVM_SYS_<version>_STRICT_VERSIONING` (where `<version>` is the target crate version) to any value.

-llvm-sys blacklists some versions of LLVM that are known to be binary-incompatible.
-If you're feeling lucky, setting `LLVM_SYS_<version>_IGNORE_BLACKLIST` to "YES" will permit the use of blacklisted library versions (which may cause vexing bugs).
+llvm-sys blocklists some versions of LLVM that are known to be binary-incompatible.
+If you're feeling lucky, setting `LLVM_SYS_<version>_IGNORE_BLOCKLIST` to "YES" will permit the use of blocklisted library versions (which may cause vexing bugs).

 ---